scouten/ericscouten.dev/content/2023/iiw/index.md

 _(I'll continue to add notes as I attend more sessions.)_

+# Important Learning: Verifiable Identifiers

+Just a week or so ago, I first heard the term "**verifiable identifier**" when Drummond Reed appeared on [episode #60 - Trust Spanning Protocol: Seven Key Pillars](https://overcast.fm/+pswpLY518) of Matthieu Glaude's excellent [_SSI Orbit_ podcast](https://northernblock.io/podcasts/).

+This is described in the **[ToIP Technology Architecture Specification](https://github.com/trustoverip/TechArch/blob/main/spec.md#trust-over-ip-toip-technology-architecture-specification)** in section 6.4 titled **[ToIP Identifiers](https://github.com/trustoverip/TechArch/blob/main/spec.md#trust-over-ip-toip-technology-architecture-specification)**.
+I'm happy to hear that ToIP is recognizing that there's value in identifiers that can be independently verifiable, regardless of how they are issued (i.e. in a decentralized or centralized fashion).

+It looks like this is currently a _conceptual unification_ between DIDs and centralized identifiers (X.509 and similar) and not yet a _technical spec_ that describes a protocol format that allows you to express "DID or X.509 or ..." but that this is an area of active interest from ToIP.

 # Conference Proceedings

 Full proceedings from the conference are typically available a few weeks afterward.
 I'll add a link when that becomes available.